Axel-ex/SEAME-ML-Model-Jetson-24-25/README.md

 This repo should be cloned on the JETSON NANO.
 It contains code that uses the TensorRT API correctly.
 This should serve as a reference when developing code in C++ with TensorRT.

-WARNING: Make sure you have a .engine at the root of the repo before running the program.
+WARNING: Make sure you have a .engine called "correct.engine" at the root of the repo before running the program (the path is hardcoded).

 ### Compilation
 ```bash